raviswanath/Salary-Predictions-/README.md

+## File guide:
+Salary predictions- EDA and model build.ipynb : jupyter notebook containing all EDA, preprocessing and model building.
+Salary_Predictions.py - Pipeline that bundles all of pre-processing, model building and tuning.

 # Problem definition:

 Examine a set of job details along with relevant credentials and make salary predictions.
 The goal is to predict the salary of a job postings based on the given information.